pekspro/DataAnnotationValuesExtractor/README.md

 ## Usage Patterns

-There are two ways configure use DataAnnotationValuesExtractor depending on your
+There are two ways to configure DataAnnotationValuesExtractor depending on your
 needs:

 ### 1. Direct Approach